raspberrypilearning/tree-life-simulator/en/step_4.md

 ## Count the trees

 Scientists monitor trees and wildlife.
-They record the cover (size), variety and health of the trees and surroundign areas.
+They record the cover (size), variety and health of the trees and surrounding areas.
 By doing this they can see the true impact of deforestation.
 Observations are taken from planes and satellites in the air as well as sensors and people on the ground.
 Using their findings people can see where extra measures are needed to protect trees for example the addition of fences around a forest to allow trees to thrive or employing more firefighters to help find and stop fires.

 In this step we'll monitor the trees in your simulation by using a variable to store the number of trees and reflect changes.